Harry J. Holzer

-Harry Joseph Holzer (born February 25, 1957) is an American economist, educator and public policy analyst.
+Harry Joseph Holzer (born February 25, 1957) is an American economist.
+Holzer served as the chief economist for the United States Department of Labor during the Clinton administration.
+Holzer is a critic of the Democratic Party's perceived identity politics and has instead advocated what he calls "practical economics".

 Early life

 Holzer grew up in a rural area near Atlantic City, New Jersey.
 His parents, Simon and Suzanne (née Wester), were Holocaust survivors from Poland.
 His father owned and operated a small chicken farm, while his mother was a seamstress and operated a fabric shop.
 His only sister, Marilyn, is an occupational therapist in Jerusalem.

-He resides in Chevy Chase MD with his wife, Deborah, a clinical social worker and therapist.
-They have 3 daughters— Simone, Hannah and Leah— who are ages 28, 21 and 21 respectively.
+He resides in Chevy Chase, Maryland, with his wife, Deborah, a clinical social worker and therapist.
+They have three daughters.

 Career

-During the Clinton Administration, Holzer served as chief economist for the United States Department of Labor.
+Besides his stint as Chief Economist at the US Department of Labor in the Clinton administration, Holzer has been an academic economist with a variety of appointments at research and policy institutions for his entire career.

-Holzer is the John LaFarge Jr. SJ Professor of Public Policy at the McCourt School of Public Policy, Georgetown University, and an Institute Fellow at the American Institutes for Research (AIR), where he has served as co-director of the research program on post-secondary education and the labor market for the National Center for the Analysis of Longitudinal Data in Education Research (CALDER).
-Holzer was a founder and co-director of the Georgetown Center on Poverty, Inequality and Public Policy.
+Holzer is the John LaFarge Jr. SJ Professor of Public Policy at the McCourt School of Public Policy, Georgetown University, and an AIR Fellow at the American Institutes for Research (AIR), where he has served as co-director of the research program on post-secondary education and the labor market for the National Center for the Analysis of Longitudinal Data in Education Research (CALDER); he has also co-led workforce policy research for the Equity Initiative.
+Holzer was a faculty founder and co-director of the Georgetown Center on Poverty and Inequality.
 He is a nonresident senior fellow with the Brookings Economic Studies Program.
 He is also a research affiliate of the Institute for Research on Poverty at University of Wisconsin-Madison and a national affiliate of the Stanford Center on Poverty and Inequality.
-He served as associate dean (2004–06) and acting dean of the Georgetown Public Policy Institute.
+He served as associate dean (2004–06) and acting dean of the Georgetown Public Policy Institute (now the McCourt School of Public Policy).

-Holzer was a member of the editorial board at the Journal of Policy Analysis and Management, and a research fellow at the Institute for Labor Economics (IZA).
+Holzer was a member of the editorial board at the Journal of Policy Analysis and Management, and is a research fellow at the Institute for Labor Economics (IZA).
 He was a member of the board of directors for the Economic Mobility Corporation and served as a director for the National Skills Coalition.
 He was a professor of economics at Michigan State University (1983–2000), a visiting scholar at the Russell Sage Foundation and a faculty research fellow of the National Bureau of Economic Research.

 Holzer holds an A.B. from Harvard University in 1978 (graduating summa cum laude and Phi Beta Kappa) and earned his Ph.D. in 1983 from Harvard University in economics.

 Holzer was a signer of a 2018 amici curiae brief that expressed support for Harvard University in the Students for Fair Admissions v.
 President and Fellows of Harvard College lawsuit.
-Other signers include Alan B. Krueger, Robert M. Solow, George A. Akerlof and Janet Yellen.
+But, in recent years, he has become more critical of the excesses of DEI programs at elite US colleges and universities.